 Pre-Colonial South East Asia, Sub-Saharan Africa and the Americas

-Oceans and parasites shielded the Americas, Gulf of Guinea and the Philippines from the three major waves of patriarchalisation: steppe pastoralists, draft animals, and Islam.
+Oceans and parasites shielded the Americas, Gulf of Guinea and the Philippines from the three major waves of patriarchy: conquests, draft animals, and Islam.
 With little intergenerational transmission of wealth, women moved more freely in these matrilineal or bilateral communities.
 Folklore was not male-biased and language was not gendered.

 In pre-colonial Philippines, land was not seen as a major source of wealth.
 Men paid a dowry of gold, jewellery or slaves.
 Daughters were valuable and divorce was common.
 If a woman wanted to remarry, she could take her property, half the children and half of the shared slaves.
 Kinship and economic interdependence much enhanced women’s bargaining power.
 Men even wore (painful) penis pins to enhance women’s sexual pleasure, because women insisted on it.
 In the 16th century, most spiritual leaders were women.
 Men who wanted to be priests had to dress and act like women – they had to be effeminate.
 For centuries, women in the Philippines, Thailand, Cambodia, and Laos enjoyed pre-marital sex, travelled widely as traders, owned land, divorced freely, worked as royal bodyguards, held high office and were worshipped as goddesses.

 Andean societies upheld gender complementarity.
 Husbands and wives were portrayed as providing commensurate labour for household survival: women’s work as weavers and cultivators was valued.
 Descent was traced down both the male and female line.
 The Moon was the supreme goddess of the Incas, worshipped as the creator of women, in a cult led by women.
 They also permitted pre-marital sexuality.